yuvarajpmlumel/QA-Engineer-Intern/README.md

-"Learning Power BI course in Udemy with completed 3rd section. "
+"Learning Power BI course in Udemy with completed 45%. "